ben-aaron188/netanos/README.md

-# Netanos

-Named entity-based Text Anonymization for Open Science.

-## Summary
+# Summary
-Netanos (**n**amed **e**ntity-based **t**ext **an**onymization for **o**pen **s**cience) is a natural language processing software that anonymizes texts by identifying and replacing named entities.
-The key feature of netanos is the preservation of context in the anonymization to allow for subsequent linguistic analyses on anonymized texts.
+Netanos (**N**amed **E**ntity-based **T**ext **AN**onymization for **O**pen **S**cience) is a natural language processing software that anonymizes texts by identifying and replacing named entities.
+The key feature of NETANOS is that the anonymization preserves critical context that allows for secondary linguistic analyses on anonymized texts.

 ## Dependencies
-netanos requires Stanford's Named Entity Recognizer (Finkel, Grenager, & Manning, 2005).
+NETANOS requires Stanford's Named Entity Recognizer (Finkel, Grenager, & Manning, 2005).
 You can download the Java distribution [here](https://nlp.stanford.edu/software/CRF-NER.shtml).
-Once you have it downloaded, the Stanford NER needs to be executed before netanos can be used.
+Once you have it downloaded, the Stanford NER needs to be executed before NETANOS can be used.
 This can be done as follows (with Stanford NER running on port 8080):

 ```java
 $ java -mx1000m -cp "$scriptdir/stanford-ner.jar:$scriptdir/lib/*" edu.stanford.nlp.ie.NERServer  -loadClassifier $scriptdir/classifiers/english.muc.7class.distsim.crf.ser.gz -port 8080 -outputFormat inlineXML